-Frequent headaches, cluster headaches and those that tend to occur in the morning may be a symptom of a bite disorder or TMJ dysfunction.
-When there is tension in the jaw muscles as a result of an imbalanced or bad bite, it can lead to headaches, jaw pain and pain in the shoulders and neck.
+Frequent headaches, cluster headaches, and those that tend to occur in the morning may be a symptom of a bite disorder or TMJ dysfunction.
+When there is tension in the jaw muscles as a result of an imbalanced or bad bite, it can lead to headaches, jaw pain, and pain in the shoulders and neck.

 Treating TMJ Headaches

-- Lifestyle changes: certain habits, including gum chewing can build tension in already stressed jaw muscles.
+- Lifestyle changes: Certain habits, including gum chewing, can build tension in already stressed jaw muscles.

-- Relaxation techniques: stress is also a key aggravator of TMJ related tension.
+- Relaxation techniques: Stress is also a key aggravator of TMJ-related tension.
 Introducing some calming habits or activities in your life can help reduce stress and improve symptoms.
-Exercise, massage and a healthy diet are all part of improving your overall health and well-being.
+Exercise, massage, and a healthy diet are all part of improving your overall health and well-being.